 19 Heading pointer Heading direction indicator, which shows a value in [°] (here: "30").
-Heading pointer is fixed in the 12 o ́clock position and displays the present heading of the ship, if compass information is available. o If the "Bearing Reference Direction" is set as "True bearing" (s.
-"Setup" page), then the heading direction is shown relatively to the true (geographic) North Pole direction. o If the "Bearing Reference Direction" is set as "Magnetic bearing", the heading direction is shown relatively to the magnetic North Pole direction. o If the "Bearing Reference Direction" is set as "Relative bearing", the heading pointer takes the zero-value (shows in the bow-of-the-vessel direction, if the antenna is installed correctly).
+Heading pointer is fixed in the 12 o ́clock position and displays the present heading of the ship, if compass information is available.
+If the "Bearing Reference Direction" is set as "True bearing" (s.
+"Setup" page), then the heading direction is shown relatively to the true (geographic) North Pole direction.
+If the "Bearing Reference Direction" is set as "Magnetic bearing", the heading direction is shown relatively to the magnetic North Pole direction.
+If the "Bearing Reference Direction" is set as "Relative bearing", the heading pointer takes the zero-value (shows in the bow-of-the-vessel direction, if the antenna is installed correctly).
 This indication stays constant.
 Note If the "Rel.
 Bearing" reference direction is chosen under "Setup/Display", but valid compass data is available, the heading value will change according to the compass data.
 20 GPS arrow The GPS arrow relates to the GPS position.
 Therefore, this indication is only possible, if GPS data is available.
-This indication can be activated for two scenarios: O Pointing to the GPS coordinates that have been stored by pressing the MOB button (pink arrow).
-O Pointing to GPS coordinates that were decoded from Cospas-Sarsat messages on the "Decode" page (gray arrow).
+This indication can be activated for two scenarios: Pointing to the GPS coordinates that have been stored by pressing the MOB button (pink arrow).
+Pointing to GPS coordinates that were decoded from Cospas-Sarsat messages on the "Decode" page (gray arrow).
 For more information s.
 7.3.
-The bearing arrow Bearing arrow The bearing arrow The bearing arrow Rearing arrow Rearing arrow Rearing arrow Rearing arrow external compass is used.
-Relative to the magnetic north pole 22 Spread of bearing Maximum deviation of unaveraged single bearing values.
+21 Bearing arrow The bearing arrow is the graphical indication of the bearing value on the 360° display.
+The bearing arrow additionally displays the opposite direction on the compass rose.
+The bearing value can be indicated (s. also 19): Relative to the heading of the vessel.
+This is the case, if no external compass is used.
+Relative to the magnetic north pole Relative to the true (geographical) north pole 22 Spread of bearing Maximum deviation of unaveraged single bearing values.